DoubangoTelecom/ultimateALPR-SDK/Jetson.md

 **Starting version 3.1.0** we support full GPGPU acceleration for [NVIDIA Jetson devices](https://developer.nvidia.com/buy-jetson) using [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt) and [TF-TRT](https://docs.nvidia.com/deeplearning/frameworks/tf-trt-user-guide/index.html).

- - The SDK was tested using [JetPack 4.4.1](https://developer.nvidia.com/embedded/jetpack), the latest version from NVIDIA and **we will not provide support for any other version**.
+ - The SDK was tested using [JetPack 4.4.1](https://developer.nvidia.com/embedded/jetpack) and [JetPack 5.1.0](https://developer.nvidia.com/embedded/jetpack), the latest version from NVIDIA and **we will not provide technical support if you're using any other version**.
  - This repo contains two set of binaries: [binaries/jetson](binaries/jetson) and [binaries/jetson_tftrt](binaries/jetson_tftrt)

 <a name="getting-started"></a>